simonwahll/wahllcontent/dart/dart/lambda.md

 ## Lambdas vs Functions

 Lambdas and functions are almost the same.
 They even share the same `Function` type.
-They can be used for the some purposes.
+They can be used for the same purposes.
 Keep in mind that functions are often easier to read and understand and you can use an arrow with a function as well if you only have one expression.